morusleaf/IsaacGrimoire/README.md

 ##Cheat Table
 I found most of the Mac version's address with Bit-Slicer.
 When I was writting windows version, Cheat Engine helped a lot.
+You can find some DOT files in hack/ which describe cheat table.